Richard Kenney (poet): The Evolution of the Flightless Bird

 Noted for winning the Series of Younger Poets competition in 1983, The Evolution of the Flightless Bird is the first of four books that Kenney has published so far.
-Contest judge James Merrill praised its daring stylistic approach in the forward.
+Contest judge James Merrill praised its daring stylistic approach in the foreword.
 Containing three sections of poetry ('The Hours of the Day,' 'First Poems,' and 'Heroes'), the book is made up of "not well-wrought urns so much as complex molecules programmed to coalesce into larger structures" (Merrill, foreword).
 But what makes this book stand out is not that it consists of multiple sonnets, but that the delivery is so original and so far-fetched that its publication sparked much discussion about Kenney's style.
 A book with images varying from sea to battle scenes, The Evolution of the Flightless Bird marks the beginning of Kenney's career as a poet.

 Orrery

 Metaphorically centered around the title1, Orrery is a single story told from the inclusion of well over 70 poems written in different styles and divided into three main sections: 'Hours' (time), 'Apples' (memory), and 'Physics.'
 A prelude of sorts to The Invention of the Zero, Orrery poses the belief that the world is now being mechanically driven, but it presents the view in a different fashion.
 The book centers around a long poem based on his experience at an apple cider farm in Vermont; 'Apples.'
 To Kenney, the cider mill represents "a relic of that pre-electrical world ...
 A comprehensible world, in many ways ...
 None of it seems to have left this farm, at any rate-- ... crippled dance steps, disassembled stories, half-hummed tunes, all common property--disintegration projects ... with the confusion of common sense, as it sometimes seems, from the decay of the clockwork universe" (Orrery ix, Kenney).
 It is that "pre-electrical world" that Kenney is seeking.
 Somewhere along the way, in the midst of a technologically advancing contemporary life, the unification of nature and time disintegrated to bits and pieces, remnants of a former mosaic, of a former sensibility.

 Written from a personal perspective of life on a farm, this in itself completely differentiates the varying approaches used in The Invention of The Zero and Orrery in tackling the subject of technological advance.
 Rather than possessing the mechanical, abstract, and computerized images of The Invention of The Zero, Orrery contains images of time, seasons, and nature.
 "The two books rescue each other.
 The Invention of the Zero answers Orrery, [The Invention of The Zero] is darker."

 1: a construction built to represent the motion of the universe.